-These changes have been introduced to increase the efficiency of the overall investment in CCR measures.
-The large number of rain gauges originally proposed is not required in order to build an efficient national network of climate stations.
-In particular it is preferable to ensure continuous accurate monitoring through a smaller number of sites, than to build a very large network of stations which cannot be effectively monitored.
+These adjustments are made to increase the efficiency of the overall investment in CCR measures.
 What is of much greater importance is to introduce monitoring of groundwater levels since the principal impact of climate change will be a lowering of the water table in most parts of the five districts during the dry season.
 It is for this reason that 100 boreholes and wells will be equipped with water level automatic logging devices.